 Numbers of prostituted persons (p.38):

-The „motives“ deal with this question when discussing possible costs to municipalities in the wake of the law, my additions in […], here’s their data, p.
+The „motives for the law“ deal with this question when discussing possible costs to municipalities in the wake of the law, my additions in […], here’s their data, p.
 38 also lists their sources.

 - The costs cannot be given in exact numbers as there are hardly any definite figures regarding the field of activity of prostitution